 Latex Condoms and the Prevention of STDs

 When used consistently and correctly, a latex condom helps protect against many STDs because it blocks the exchange of body fluids that might carry infection.

-Latex condoms help protect against the following STDs:
+(HIV).
+In addition HIV infection, latex condoms help protect against the following STDs: